5 Surprising Benefits of Blogging

 Blogging is kind of like exercising.
 It’s a great for your business’s overall health and has some surprising benefits that you may not know about.

-While I’ve been consistently blogging for over a year I still don’t consider myself a blogger.
+While I’ve been blogging for over 3 years I still don’t consider myself a blogger.
 I just view blogging as a way to keep my business healthy, moving forward and further establish my expertise.

-1. Blogging gives people a reason to visit your site
+1. Blogging gives people a reason to visit your website

-The more people can come to your website, the more traffic you'll get, the more people can get to know you, view your services, and potentially buy from you.
+The more people can come to your website, the more traffic you'll get, the more people can get to know you, view your services, and potentially work with you.

 But how can you have people become return visitors?
 A great way to keep people coming back is through producing great, quality content on a blog.